Per diem: United Kingdom

+A per diem in the UK is a daily allowance paid by an employer to cover work-related expenses when an employee is traveling for business.
+It is commonly used for meals, accommodation, transportation/local travel, and incidental expenses.
+Instead of reimbursing every receipt individually, the company may provide a fixed daily amount.
+In the UK, the term often overlaps with subsistence allowance, daily allowance, or travel allowance.

 Accommodation and subsistence (meals) payments paid as fixed daily amounts are described as "scale rate expenses payments" by HM Revenue & Customs (HMRC).
 HMRC guidance does not use the term per diem, but it is used by some organisations.
 HMRC allows scale rate expenses payments for income tax purposes for travel within the UK, and allows a dispensation for such payments for travel abroad.

 United States

 U.S. companies and organizations use the per diem rate guide published by the General Services Administration which provides rates for a number of cities in the Continental United States.
 For locations in the US outside the continental US, including Alaska, Hawaii and the US territories and possessions, per diem rates are published by the Per Diem, Travel and Transportation Allowance Committee (also known as the Per Diem Committee or PDTATAC).
 For all foreign locations, per diem rates are established by the Department of State.

 Per diem is understood to include the additional expenses incurred living away from home—basically the need to have two residences.
 The GSA establishes per diem rates within the Continental United States for hotels "based upon contractor-provided average daily rate (ADR) data of fire-safe properties in the local lodging industry"; this means that per diem varies depending on the location of the hotel—for instance, New York City has a higher rate than Gadsden, Alabama.

 To qualify for a per diem, work-related business activity generally requires an overnight stay.
 The IRS code does not specify a number of miles.
 However, based on case precedent and IRS rulings, it is commonly accepted that an overnight stay must genuinely be required and actually occurs, to justify payment of per diem allowance.
 The purpose of the per diem payment (or the deduction of expenses when inadequate reimbursements are provided) is to alleviate the burden on taxpayers whose business or employment travel creates duplicated expenses.